Solving Problems#

 Perhaps my favorite example of this phenomenon comes from a talk given by Vincent Warmerdam at PyData 2019.

 The World Food Program (WFP) is a global leader in food aid provision.
-As Vincent tells the story — which he reports having heard at an Operations Research Conference — the WFP was struggling with an extremely difficult data science problem: how best to get food from the places it was being grown/stored to the people who needed it most.
+As Vincent tells the story — which he reports hearing at an Operations Research Conference — the WFP was struggling with an extremely difficult data science problem: how best to get food from the places where it was being grown/stored to the people who needed it most.
 Essentially, the WFP would receive reports of needs from communities facing food insecurity.
-One community might report a need for bread and beef, while another might request lentils and meat.
-The WFP would compile these requests and then set about trying to determine the most efficient way to meet these needs.
+One community might report a need for bread and beef, while another might request lentils and chicken.
+The WFP would compile these requests and then determine the most efficient way to meet these needs.

-This type of logistics problem is an example of a notoriously difficult problem (essentially a version of the Traveling Salesman Problem, which is NP-Complete, if that means anything to you) that companies like FedEx and UPS buy supercomputers to address.
-But this particular problem was made extra challenging by all the different types of food the WFP was trying to provide communities.
+This type of logistics problem is a notoriously difficult one (essentially a version of the Traveling Salesman Problem, which is NP-Complete, if that means anything to you) that companies like FedEx and UPS buy supercomputers to address.
+But this particular problem was made even more challenging by the different types of food the WFP was trying to provide to communities.

-What the WFP realized was that they didn’t actually need to provide bread to the village asking for bread.
+What the WFP realized was that they didn’t actually need to provide bread to the village that was asking for it.
 See, humans don’t need bread to avoid starvation — they need a certain number of calories, a certain amount of protein, and a handful of other nutrients.[3]
-So when a village asks for bread, rice, or wheat, you can instead think of them asking for carbohydrates.
-And a village asking for beef or beans is actually asking for protein and iron.
+So when a village asks for bread, rice, or wheat, those requests can be converted into requests for carbohydrates.
+And when a village asks for beef or beans, those requests can be converted into requests for protein and iron.
 So by simply abstracting the task from “How best can we meet all these food requests?” to “How best can we meet the nutritional needs indicated by these requests?” the WFP was able to dramatically reduce the number of constraints being imposed on the logistical optimization problem WFP needed to solve, making its task far simpler.

 3. Let Your Articulation Change#

-My last suggestion is to allow your understanding of the problem you are trying to solve evolve.
-As your project develops, you will learn new things about your problem context, and you should allow those to inform how you are thinking of your problem.
+My last suggestion is to allow your understanding of the problem you are trying to solve to evolve.
+As your project develops, you will learn new things about your problem context, and you should allow them to inform how you think about it.
 This is true not only for you — the data scientist — but also your stakeholder.
-We’ll discuss stakeholder management more in our next chapter, but you should regularly be asking them: “does the way we’ve articulated the problem we’re trying to solve still feel right to you given everything we’ve learned?”
+We’ll discuss stakeholder management more in our next chapter, but you should regularly be asking them: “Does the way we’ve articulated the problem we’re trying to solve still feel right to you, given everything we’ve learned?”